 This dated home was completely renovated to be open and contemporary by removing columns, soffits, and walls.
-The overall design by Pamela O’Brien is one of cohesion, harmony & balance—a dramatic change to the previously traditional space—that lead her to win a 2018 ASID Ruby Award for “Best Kitchen,” a 2018 Wood-Mode award for “Best Regional Kitchen,” and was selected as Runner-up for Wood-Mode’s National Transitional Kitchen in 2018.
+The overall interior design of the home was inspired by Pamela O’Brien and is one of cohesion, harmony & balance—a dramatic change to the previously traditional space.
+Pamela O’Brien won the 2018 ASID Ruby Award for “Best Kitchen,” on this project in partnership with Kitchen and Bath Concepts (KBC).
+KBC also won the 2018 Wood-Mode award for “Best Regional Kitchen” and was selected as Runner-up for Wood-Mode’s National Transitional Kitchen in 2018.

 Lowered soffits and columns were removed to take advantage of the high ceilings and optimize storage.
 The cabinetry has clean, recessed panel doors in a cool gray accented by contemporary flat-slab doors in a natural walnut finish.
 A second row of cabinets with glass-inset doors and interior lighting create ambiance and a space for curated pieces.